Carmelo Anthony Traded To L.A. Clippers If Doc Rivers Gets His Way

 It is very clear that these latest Carmelo Anthony trade rumors don’t have good odds of coming to fruition.
 It would certainly be an easier endeavor if a third team became involved, but it would likely need to be an Eastern Conference team.
 Most of the contending teams in the Western Conference won’t want anything to do with improving the Clippers by this much.
 If the Clippers did acquire Anthony, the franchise would then have its own “big four” to go up against the Golden State Warriors in the 2017 NBA Playoffs.

 That new report by ESPN also doesn’t limit the situation to just the L.A.
 Clippers acquiring Anthony.
 It appears that the Boston Celtics are also holding out hope that Phil Jackson will want to make a deal with them.
 Celtics team president Danny Ainge has better assets to work with, but it is less clear if Anthony would want to go play in Boston.
-At least with Los Angeles, he would be joining his friend in Chris Paul.
+At least with Los Angeles, he would be joining his friend Chris Paul.
 If nothing else, these new Carmelo Anthony trade rumors will give the NBA analysts a lot to discuss on Wednesday (Feb.
 22).

 [Featured Image by Elsa/Getty Images]